evgeniykotik/evgeniykotik/README.md

-- 👋 Hi, I’m @evgeniykotik
+- 👋 Hi, I’m Evgeniy
 - 👀 I’m interested in sport.
 - 🌱 I’m currently learning ruby, ruby on reils.
 - 💞️ I’m looking to collaborate on all life.